-Introducing BE-Smart, a patent protected mass spectrometry-based test.
+Introducing BE-SmartTM, a patent protected mass spectrometry-based test.
 It is intended to detect and quantify early signs of adenocarcinoma in individuals with GERD and Barrett’s esophagus, conditions known to significantly increase the risk of developing esophageal cancer.

 BE-Smart has the potential to considerably reduce healthcare costs, particularly in terms of the number of endoscopies required by categorizing patients as prone to cancer progression or not.